-A House Appropriations subcommittee last Wednesday narrowly approved a $142 billion spending bill that would provide slightly more than $2 billion to help needy consumers pay their energy bills in fiscal year 2007.
+A House Appropriations subcommittee on Wednesday narrowly approved a $142 billion spending bill that would provide slightly more than $2 billion to help needy consumers pay their energy bills in fiscal year 2007.

-By 9 to 7, the Labor, Health and Human Services, Education and Related Agencies Subcommittee authorized spending of $2.111 billion for the Low Income Home Energy Assistance Program (LIHEAP) in fiscal 2007, which is $329.17 million above the Bush administration's request.
-The House Appropriations Committee is expected to mark up the spending measure on Tuesday (June 13).
+By 9 to 7, the Labor, Health and Human Services, Education and Related Agencies Subcommittee voted to spend $2.111 billion for the Low Income Home Energy Assistance Program (LIHEAP) in fiscal 2007, which is $329.17 million above the Bush administration’s request.
+The House Appropriations Committee is expected to mark up the spending measure next Tuesday.

 The approved funding is far below the level that the American Gas Association requested for LIHEAP.
-The group, which represents natural gas utilities, last week called on the House subcommittee to recommend full funding of $5.1 billion as authorized by the Energy Policy Act of 2005.
+The group, which represents natural gas utilities, had called on the House subcommittee to recommend full funding of $5.1 billion as authorized by the Energy Policy Act of 2005 that was enacted into law last summer (see Daily GPI, June 7).

 The Senate has repeatedly supported $5.1 billion in funding for LIHEAP, but the Republican leadership and the White House have blocked it.
-The Senate Appropriations Committee is expected to act on LIHEAP in July.
+The Senate Appropriations subcommittee and committee are expected to act on LIHEAP in July.